 - Charles-Emmanuel Côté, Professeur titulaire, Université de Laval

-- Phil Fontaine, Special Advisor on Indigenous relations, Former National Chief of AFN
+- Phil Fontaine, Special Advisor on Indigenous relations, former National Chief of the Assembly of First Nations

 - Penelope Simons, Associate Professor and Vice Dean Research, Faculty of Law, Common Law, University of Ottawa